-Many people leave messages on their e-mail—automated response letting people know when they'll be away from their offices.
+Many people set automatic responders in their e-mail letting people know when they'll be away from their offices.
 This is really helpful for colleagues, but exercise caution and limit who you provide the information to.
 Leaving a message that says, Gone 11/2-11/12.
 I’m taking the family to Hawaii for ten days, may make you a prime target for burglary.

 You may need to show your work history, and so may post your résumé on Internet job or business networking sites.
 Be selective about where you post this information, create a separate e-mail account to list on the résumé, and tell what kinds of work you’ve done rather than give specifics about which companies and what dates.